-The pressure tables on pages 40, 41 and 42 show nominal pressures for the units.
+The pressure tables on the following pages show nominal pressures for the units.
 Since many installation specific situations can affect the pressure readings, this information should only be used by certified technicians as a guide for evaluating proper system performance.
 They shall not be used to adjust charge.
 If charge is in doubt, reclaim, evacuate and recharge the unit to the serial plate charge.